Monday, May 5, 2025

 43 minutes past my bedtime.
 Eve of the total eclipse here in Austin.

-Of course, it's going to freakin' rain all day tomorrow, so when 1:36 PM rolls around and I have my eclipse glasses all ready it's probably just going to get really dark and we won't be able to see the moon and sun lining up.
+Of course, it's going to freakin' rain all day tomorrow, so when 1:36 PM rolls around and I have my eclipse glasses already it's probably just going to get really dark, and we won't be able to see the moon and sun lining up.

 Ah well, it'll probably happen again right here over Austin. . . in about 5,000 years!